trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 Scenario A systems will be evaluated in two different ways: The first is live user-in-the-loop assessments, described in this section.
-The second is traditional post hoc evaluation, described in the next section.
-The first approach is brand new for TREC 2016 and promises a number of significant advantages over traditional post hoc evaluations because it is able to capture live user assessments.
+The second is traditional post hoc batch evaluation, described in the next section.
+The first approach is brand new for TREC 2016 and promises a number of significant advantages over traditional post hoc batch evaluations because it is able to capture live user assessments.
 Evaluating systems using two independent approaches reduces the risk associated with any new experimental methodology and will support post hoc analyses for validation purposes.

-Note that scenario B systems will only be evaluated using the traditional post hoc evaluation approach.
+Note that scenario B systems will only be evaluated using the traditional post hoc batch evaluation approach.

 In live user-in-the-loop assessments, tweets submitted by participating systems to the RTS evaluation broker will be immediately